-Developing a sales compensation plan involves figuring out what type of sales compensation will best motivate your team, establishing goals, setting your commission rate, and being clear on how you measure and when you pay.
-Creating an effective sales compensation plan will help you drive sales and reward your top performing team members.
+Developing a sales compensation plan involves figuring out what type of sales compensation will best motivate your team, establishing goals, setting your commission rate, and being clear on how you measure compensation and when sales reps will be paid.
+Creating an effective sales compensation plan helps you drive sales and reward your top-performing team members.

-Here are the seven steps to develop a sales compensation plan for your team.
+Here are the seven steps you can use to develop a sales compensation plan for your team:

 1. Decide on a Compensation Strategy

-There are the four primary methods of compensating your salespeople: salary only, commission only, salary + commission, and salary + bonuses.
+Here are the four primary methods of compensating your salespeople:

 This compensation strategy means that a salesperson earns a percentage of each sale they make as a commission.
-This model has the highest upside earning potential for a salesperson, other than when a cap is imposed, but also involves the greatest risk and volatility since all of their compensation is directly tied to their sales performance.
+This model has the highest upside earning potential for a salesperson (other than when their earnings are capped), but also involves the greatest risk since 100% of their compensation is directly tied to their sales performance.

 Salary + Commission

 The most common form of sales compensation involves some combination of a base salary plus a commission.
-In many cases, the ratio of the two variables is adjusted over time, with the salary decreasing, while the commission rate increases.
-This provides new salespeople with income as they build their portfolio and experience, and then transitions the primary source of their earnings to the commission they earn off of their direct performance.
+In many cases, the ratio of the two variables is adjusted over time, with the salary decreasing while the commission rate increases.
+This provides new salespeople with a “ramp-up” income as they build their portfolio and experience, and then transitions the primary source of their earnings to the commission they earn based on their direct performance.

-- The most balanced overall method of compensating salespeople for both their effort and their performance
+The most balanced overall method of compensating salespeople for both their effort and performance

 Salary + Bonuses

-A bonus is different than a commission in that it’s paid out for hitting a goal, not as a percentage of each sale.
+A bonus is different from a commission because it’s paid out for hitting a goal, not as a percentage of each sale.
 Bonuses are extremely common in sales compensation plans and are always used as an extra incentive alongside one of the other methods.
 For example, you might offer a salaried salesperson a bonus based on their performance, or you might give an additional bonus for the salesperson who earned the highest commission or exceeded their sales quota.

 2. Establish Sales Goals

-Unless you are paying your salespeople strictly with salary, you need to establish the specific goals you will use to measure commissions.
-Even with a salary-only plan, you still need to consider your target compensation for your sales reps and do the math to make sure that what you are paying is rationalized against what you expect a given representative to produce.
+Unless you are paying your salespeople strictly with a salary, you need to establish the specific goals you will use to measure commissions.
+Even with a salary-only plan, you still need to determine your target compensation for sales reps and do the math to make sure that what you are paying is rationalized against what you expect a given rep to produce.

 Target compensation is what you expect to pay a salesperson either in salary, commissions, or a combination of both.
-You’ll want to decide on the target compensation for each salesperson so that you can be sure what you expect to pay is reasonable based on the size of the portfolio as well as the individual responsibilities.
-Often, this amount is directly related to the revenue you expect to be produced.
+Decide on the target compensation for each salesperson so you can be sure your expectations are reasonable based on the size of the portfolio, as well as the individual responsibilities.
+Often, this amount is directly related to the expected revenue production.

-For example, a ratio of 10:1.5 is often applied to compensation models, meaning that a sales rep who manages a $1 million portfolio would be expected to earn $150,000 in some combination of the methods we discussed.
-However you choose to set your target compensation, it’s important to establish it up front and use it as a guide for creating your sales compensation plan.
+For example, a ratio of 10:1.5 is often applied to compensation models, meaning that a sales rep who manages a $1 million portfolio would be expected to earn $150,000 in some combination of the sales compensation methods.
+However you choose to set your target compensation, it’s important to establish it upfront and use it as a guide while developing your sales compensation plan.

 Company or Team Goals

-Your sales compensation plan should be designed to support your company goals directly.
+Your sales compensation plan should be designed to directly support your company goals.
 That means you should take the time to set them based on the overall performance you hope to achieve.
 As you are creating a compensation plan that motivates your sales team, consider how it will support these goals by creating specific and measurable goals for your company.

-For example, If you are looking to have your business expand your customer-base over the next 18 months, your sales compensation plan might be designed to reward salespeople who generate new customer accounts or expand their existing portfolio.
-Likewise, if you want to add a new product line, you might incentivize your team to prioritize those sales by rewarding them with a bonus based on how many they sell.
+For example, if you want your business to expand your customer base over the next 18 months, your sales compensation plan might be designed to reward salespeople who generate new customer accounts or expand their existing portfolio.
+In the same vein, if you want to add a new product line, you could incentivize your team to prioritize those sales by rewarding them with a bonus based on how many they sell.

 Individual goals for salespeople are often referred to as a quota.
 This is a measure of revenue, new deals, or sales activities, and should be set so that individual goals are directly connected to the larger company goals.
 This is where you break down the team and company goals into the components that each salesperson is responsible for.

-Most often this is measured in terms of revenue performance across a portfolio but measuring sales activities can be an effective way to motivate your team, especially in new territories without an established track record of revenue generation.
+Usually, this is measured in terms of revenue performance across a portfolio.
+However, measuring sales activities can be an effective way to motivate your team, especially in new territories without an established track record of revenue generation.
 For example, you might create a quota of 15 appointments per week, or five new customer contracts per month.
 Both are designed to reflect the company goals, even if they aren’t specifically revenue related.

 3. Determine How You Will Measure Compensation

-There are two aspects of determining how you will measure revenue to calculate the compensation owed to a sales rep. To figure out what to pay your salespeople, you have to decide what revenue numbers you’ll use, and where you’re going to get them.
+There are two aspects involved in determining how you will measure revenue in order to calculate the compensation owed to a sales rep. In order to figure out what to pay your salespeople, you have to decide what revenue numbers you’ll use and where you’re going to get them.

 The first decision is whether you will calculate commissions based on gross revenue or net profit.
-While both are commonly used, the one that makes the most sense for your business often depends on what you are selling, and how much control your salesperson has over pricing negotiations.
-If your profit margin is consistent across products and/or services, it makes more sense to use the gross revenue since it’s to your advantage to incentivize larger deals.
+While both are commonly used, the one that makes the most sense for your business depends on what you are selling and how much control your salesperson has over pricing negotiations.
+If your profit margin is consistent across products and services, it makes more sense to use the gross revenue since it’s to your advantage to incentivize larger deals.

-On the other hand, if the margin for different products tends to vary, using net profit as your measurement will incentivize your sales team to prioritize higher margin items.
-The decision for your business should go back to the goals you’ve set, and how you want to motivate your salespeople to achieve them.
+On the other hand, if the margin for different products varies, using net profit as your measurement will incentivize your sales team to prioritize higher-margin items.
+The decision for your business should refer back to the goals you’ve set, and how you want to motivate and reward your salespeople for reaching them.

 Establish Your Measurement Tool

 The second consideration is to establish what you will use to provide your measurement of revenue, which is also often referred to as a “source of truth.”
-Generally, this is a sales crediting tool, customer relationship management (CRM), or accounting software app like QuickBooks.
+Generally, this is a sales crediting tool, a customer relationship management (CRM), or an accounting software app such as QuickBooks.

 4. Set Your Commission Rate

-Commission rates can range from 7% of gross revenue for simple sales-cycle products to 20 or even 25% of the profit margin on more complex product sales.
+Commission rates can range from 7% of gross revenue for simple sales cycle products to 20% to 25% of the profit margin on more complex product sales.
 If you’ve previously set your target compensation for a salesperson, you can use that as a guide to determine the appropriate rate.
 Do this by evaluating the time involved in making a sale.
 Then, calculate what the target compensation is per hour:

-As an example, if you’ve set a target compensation amount for a sales rep who manages a $700,000 portfolio at $100,000. $40,000 of that is salary, with the rest being commission.
+For example, if you’ve set a target compensation amount at $100,000 for a sales rep who manages a $700,000 portfolio, $40,000 of that might represent their base salary, with the rest being commission.
 If you divide the commission amount by 2,080, which represents the number of hours a full-time employee would work over the course of a year, that means their commission target is $29 per hour.

 $60,000 / 2,080 = $29